China's Zhurong Mars rover sends back its striking first images of the red planet

-China's ambitious Tianwen-1 Mars mission -- a multipart effort involving an orbiter, lander and rover -- notched another historic moment with Wednesday's release of the first images from the Zhurong rover's new home on the red planet.
+China's ambitious Tianwen-1 Mars mission -- a multipart effort involving an orbiter, lander and rover -- notched another historic moment with Wednesday's release of the first images from the Zhurong rover's new home.

 Zhurong has taken up residence in Utopia Planitia, a plains region that was visited by NASA's Viking 2 mission in the 1970s.
 The landscape seen by China's rover looks familiarly Martian.
 It's rocky and dusty, and the color image shows off the planet's distinct reddish hue.
 It also gives us a good look at the rover's solar panels and antenna.